 Dustin walked me through my grief of losing a friend and being unable to attend his funeral and then worked with me as a life coach to help me reenter my life with my wife, kids and job.
 Rob’s class on “earthing” and Eric teaching me how to make kimchi, and Bri talking about art, and MJ making me laugh, and Rebecca taking me hiking to Native ruins and singing me ancestral songs and teaching me how to play her Native flute, and Rachael taking me grocery shopping and letting me vent, and Bradley playing Ping Pong and Sean taking me to the creek to a secret rope swing, and Danielle teaching an old dog some new tricks helping me to fall in love with Yoga, taking my body, mind and spirit to new depths, and Nayeem discussing philosophy and technology, and Weekend Rob holding down the fort when us Squirrels get a little nutty on the weekends, and Daniel taking me to get my labs and showing me limitless kindness with his amazing smile, and Isaac and Lyle spearheading this endeavor unwavering in their quest to heal hurting people.
 The list is unlimited.
 It’s never ending.
 Just like their love.

 I ask you again my friend to join in.
 Give it your all.
 Kick your ego and pride in the ass.
 Pack their bags and send them away.
 This program works.
 If you let it.
 I know.
 28 days ago I was a freaked out, terrified, sad addict.
 Today, I’m ALIVE and set free.
 I’ve never experienced emotions like I am now.
 I can’t imagine trying to dampen them or suppress them ever again.
 What a waste.
 When it’s time to cry, I’ll cry.
-When it’s tim to laugh, I’ll laugh.
+When it’s time to laugh, I’ll laugh.
 When it’s time to be angry, I’ll be angry.
 When it’s time to love, I’ll love (BTW: It’s always time to love).

 The hate is gone.
 The anger is gone.
-The judgement is gone.
+The judgment is gone.
 I am a new man.
 My wife and kids have taken to calling me Neo Ryan.
 I’m literally a new man.
 I’ll never be the same and I’ll NEVER go back to the old Ryan.
 That guy is dead.
 He died at the gates of Alternative to Meds Center.
 I’ll be forever grateful and I’ll never stop talking about this amazing place.

 Join in my friend.
 You’ll never regret it.